 or other emergencies, text announcements will be sent via

 the Campus Emergency Alert System.
 An announcement will also

-All classes and work that are being conducted remotely will
+All classes and work being conducted remotely will continue

 Students participating in practicums, internships, student